raulmola/Calculator/README.md

 #### CalculatorClient
 When you start the client it will ask for a desired calculator operation to be requested to the server.
 Supported operations are  add/sub/mul/div/sqrt/query/exit.Mathematical operations explain themselves.**query** operation is explained below.
 Write "exit" to stop and exit the client.
 Follow the console client instrucctions.

-All operations ask for an optional track id (whatever value,for example your name).
+All operations ask for an optional track id (any value,for example your name).
 The server will save (cache in memory) **only** those requested operations with that id.
-Later on, by means of the **query** command, the customer can request to the web service the history of the requests of the chosen id.
+Later on, by means of the **query** command, the client can request to the web service the history of the requests of the chosen id.